-I feel like most of us parents don’t realize how fortunate we are to live so close to a major theme park.
+Most of us parents don’t realize how fortunate we are to live so close to a major theme park.
 While it may have turned 40 this year, nothing about it seems old or boring.
-With its massive roller coasters, kids areas and water park, Great America makes for an appealing place for the whole family to have fun.
+With its massive roller coasters, kids’ areas, and water park, Six Flags Great America makes for an appealing place for the whole family to have fun.
 Plus, as Lake County families, we don’t have to drive hours or spend a fortune to go there!

-- Get your child measured and ask for the height wristband so they don’t have to get measured at each ride.
+Have your child measured and ask for the height wristband, so they don’t have to be measured at each ride.

-“If you have smaller kids, take the time to get them the height wristbands [at the Ride Information Center.].
+“If you have smaller kids, take the time to get them the height wristbands [available at the Ride Information Center – located outside the main gate.].
 Especially if they are just barely over any of the height requirements.
 Saves them from being measured for every ride and also from possibly being told no by someone who measures incorrectly.
 When you get the band, they also give you the list of rides that go with that height saving you from having to walk up to each ride to check the height stick.” ~Samantha on Facebook

 “You can also get the bands at any ride that measures.” ~Margaret on Facebook

-- Buy that overpriced green cup.
-For $29.99 you get free drinks all season.
+Buy that overpriced green cup.
+For $29.99 and you get free drinks all season.

 I never thought I would say paying $30 for a drink was worth it.
 But trust me on this — it is here.
 My family isn’t grossed out by sharing drinks.
-We all share the same green cup and just keep getting refills on it to save money.
+We all share the same green cup and keep getting refills on it to save money.
 I also wrote my name on the cup.
-Because everyone in the park has the same cup and it’s often in the bucket at the ride entrance I want to make sure I get the right cup back after the ride.
-The cup is nice because it’s handle comes unclipped and you can put it around a stroller handle so you don’t have to carry as much.
+Because everyone in the park has the same cup, and it’s often in the bucket at the ride entrance, I want to make sure I get the right cup back after the ride.
+The cup is nice because its handle comes unclipped, and you can put it around a stroller handle, so you don’t have to carry as much.

 I knew nothing about the Kid Swap Program.
-When I read Pamela’s comment I had to Google it.
-It sounded too good to be true.
+When I read Pamela’s comment, I had to Google it, and it sounded too good to be true.
 This program allows you to ride all the big rides while keeping your littles safe.
 Basically, your whole family will wait together for the ride.
-When it’s time to get on simply tell the ride attendant that you are using the Kid Swap Program.
+When it’s time to get on, tell the ride attendant that you are using the Kid Swap Program.
 One parent will then get on the ride while the child and other adult wait behind.
 When the ride returns, the adults then switch.
-With this program, you will all get to ride what you want to ride and your littles will stay safe.
+With this program, you will all get to ride what you want to ride, and your littles will stay safe.

 When you sign up for a season pass, Great America provides you with a list of days that you can bring a friend for free.
-I have gone on those days and the rides in the kid areas aren’t too crazy, but if you want to go on any sort of grown-up ride, avoid these days.
-Check out the list for what days to avoid.
+I have gone on those days, and the rides in the kid areas aren’t too crazy, but if you want to go on any sort of grown-up ride, avoid these days.

 “Stay away from the first week of August when the free passes (for the school reading programs) expire!!” ~Ann on Facebook.